The sad side of mid-century Modernism

 The imminent demolition of the decaying and neglected Airds shopping mall is a sad indictment of the dreams of many and the ultimate demise of the 1970s Macarthur Growth Centre.

-The decay at Airds is not unusual and is symbolic of larger trends in global retailing where shopping malls are in decline.
+The decay at Airds is not unusual and symbolic of more significant trends in global retail where shopping malls are declining.

-The current dismal state of affairs hides the fact that in the mid-20th century there was great hope and optimism by Campbelltown’s civic leaders for the area’s development and progress.
+The current dismal state of affairs hides the issue that in the mid-20th century, Campbelltown’s civic leaders had great hope and optimism for the area’s development and progress.

-Local confidence saw the construction of the 1964 modernist council chambers and in 1968 the declaration of city status, electrification of the railway and the announcement of Sydney Region Outline Plan by the state government.
+Local confidence saw the construction of the 1964 modernist council chambers and, in 1968, the declaration of city status, electrification of the railway and the announcement of the Sydney Region Outline Plan by the state government.

 Radburn – a ‘foreign country’

-Airds was one of several ‘corridor’ suburbs of public housing that following the American Radburn principles.
-The Airds shopping centre was built as part of the 1975 Housing Commission of New South Wales subdivision of ‘Kentlyn’ which was renamed Airds in 1976.
+Airds was one of several ‘corridor’ public housing suburbs following the American Radburn principles.
+The Airds shopping centre was built as part of the 1975 Housing Commission of New South Wales subdivision of ‘Kentlyn’, renamed Airds in 1976.

-The design concept originated from the town of Radburn in New Jersey in 1928 and reflected the optimism of American modernism around the motor car and consumerism.
+The design concept originated from Radburn in New Jersey in 1928 and reflected the optimism of American modernism around the motor car and consumerism.

-Houses were developed ‘back-to-front’ with the front of the house facing a walkway or green open space and the back door facing the street.
-This meant that there was a separation of pedestrians and cars, with a large communal open area centred on the walkways between the rows of houses.
-This resulted in a streetscape consisting of rows of high blank fences enclosing backyards.
+Houses were developed ‘back-to-front’ with a front-facing walkway or green open space and the back door facing the street.
+This meant a separation of pedestrians and cars, with a large communal open area centred on the walkways between the rows of houses.
+This resulted in a streetscape with rows of high blank fences enclosing backyards.

-Travis Collins from the University of New South Wales argues that the Radburn principles were initially designed for aspirational upper-middle-class areas and their desire for a garden suburb, where pedestrian walkways and common areas linked across the estate.
-These areas were expected to be the centre of neighborhood life without the need for a car.
+Travis Collins from the University of New South Wales argues that the Radburn principles were initially designed for aspirational upper-middle-class areas and their desire for a garden suburb where pedestrian walkways and common areas linked across the estate.
+These areas were expected to be the centre of neighbourhood life without needing a car.